Trills and other Fast Ornaments in One Position For Cellists

 TRILLS

 Trills are a frequent component of birdsong and we will continue with this avian analogy.
-In some phrases, a cellist’s left-hand soars like an eagle, barely beating its wings.
-This corresponds to moments in which we have simultaneously very few articulations of fingers, and plenty of time in which to do them: slow, juicy, powerful, sustained melodies.
+In some phrases, a cellist’s left-hand soars (floats, glides) like an eagle, barely beating its wings.
+This corresponds to those musical moments in which we have simultaneously very few articulations of fingers, and plenty of time in which to do them: slow, juicy, powerful, sustained melodies.
 At other times, however (in the case of constantly trilled passages such as in the following examples), our left-hand needs to behave more like a hummingbird, beating its wings (the equivalent of articulating the fingers) 50 times per second even just to hover in the same place.
 In the first excerpt below we are trilling constantly for almost 30 seconds but apart from the trill, the hand barely moves.

 trills dvoraktrills rococo long